teknopaul/adj/readme.md

 ## Audio latency

-- This is midi toy, so there is no audio buffering, its a computer so there must be some latency but I have not noticed an issue.
+- This is midi toy, so there is no audio buffering, alsa seems to keep perfect time but takes significantly longer than 10ms to stop / start.
 - The control loops (currently) have a resolution of 1/4 of a beat for the keyboard input, which is not sufficient to punch the first beat of a drum machine like you might with an MPC, its sufficient for beat mixing tho.
-Midi controllers have no delay (technically `snd_seq_event_input()` in blocking mode has some latency but its not noticeable)
+- Midi controllers have no delay (technically `snd_seq_event_input()` in blocking mode has some latency but its not noticeable)
 - Quantized restart has a noticeable `50ms` latency not sure if its alsa or my midi devices I'm testing with.
 Fixed with a nudge.
 - Quantized loop restarting seems to work better with alsa sync (`-y`),
-- Since you can drop the track and then nudge, it matters little if it comes in a few ticks late you can adjust before the mix.
+- Some future version may implement times that attempt to predict alsa restart latency, its technically possible but fiddly.
 - `libadj` is written in C and CPU usage on my laptop is minimal, even when running it uses less CPU than many idle applications.

 ## Bugs